AngelaGuardia/onramp-blog/README.md

 ## Overview 🤖

-Onramp blog is a Fullstack application that allows users to login, logout, CRUD blog posts, favorite posts, and search posts by date and title.
+Onramp blog is a Fullstack application that allows users to login, logout, CRUD blog posts, favorite posts.

 Given that this is my first TypeScript, Node.js/Express.js, Vue.js app, I followed this [Okta tutorial](https://developer.okta.com/blog/2018/11/15/node-express-typescript) closely for the initial setup and the authentication portions of this application.

 ## Techstack:

-Frontend:
-- TypeScript
-- Vue
+- Frontend: TypeScript, Vue

-Backend:
-- TypeScript
-- Node
-- Express
+- Backend: TypeScript, Node, Express

-Other:
-- Postgres database on Docker
+- Other: Postgres database on Docker, Okta for Authentication
-- Okta

 ## Local setup
-- clone this repo
+- Clone this repo
 - Run `npm install`
-- Add a `.env` file to the root directory and the following ENV variables to it:
+- Add a `.env` file to the root directory and add the following ENV variables to it:
 ```
 NODE_ENV=development
 HOST_URL=http://localhost:8080